What does being assertive at work involve?

 Editor’s note: Practice makes perfect!

-Some people are assertive by nature, others aren’t, but the good news is that assertiveness can be learnt!
+Some people are assertive by nature, others aren’t, but the good news is that assertiveness can be learned!
 Practice every day, and if you didn’t dare say difficult things, write down on paper what you would have liked to say.
 Say these sentences out loud and keep in mind the initial objective: communicating clearly and asserting your opinion while taking into account the sensitivities of the person opposite you.
 Go on, practice!

 More interesting content: